Broken build under MinGW due undefined references

 By doing that, system libraries defined by LIBS (which later are used as SOLIBS) like ws2_32, shell32 and others are gone.

-#3 Updated by Nobuyoshi Nakada about 3 years ago
+#3 Updated by Nobuyoshi Nakada over 3 years ago

 - Status changed from Assigned to Closed